Computer Use Policy

 - The Office of Information Technology is the only authorized provider of computing network services on campus.
 Permission to administer new or additional network services is granted solely by the Office of Information Technology.
 Any unauthorized service may be disabled by whatever means are necessary without notice.

 - Any department looking to make any type of equipment purchase that requires support from IT must contact the Office of Information Technology first.
+IT will not support any device not purchased using the proper means.

 - Workstations and terminals should not be moved or relocated without express permission of the Office of Information Technology.
 Out-of-service equipment should be reported to the Office of Information Technology.